 Food enthusiasts will love this French dog name.

-The inspiration behind this name is Pierre Hermé, world-renowned chocolatier and French pastry chef.
+The inspiration behind this name is Pierre Hermé, a world-renowned chocolatier, and French pastry chef.

 In itself, the name means “rock”, which is a thoughtful way to describe the strength and support that you get from your pet.

 In French patisserie, a choux pastry is a dough that is filled with cream, usually used for profiteroles.